xue2sheng/staticNCurses/README.md

 # staticNCurses
-A simple static NCurses application in Rust invoking C/C++ static library
+A simple ncurses application in Rust invoking one C/C++ static library

+**warning**: it's a work in progress yet